nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 If each line of code or documentation that I improve helps one person do their job a little better, or get home to their family a few minutes earlier, then it was worth the effort.
 And, in turn, the work that others have done make my life better and more productive, too.

 ###[Daniel Fahlke aka Flyingmana](https://github.com/Flyingmana)
 Open source is important to me because it enables me to give something back to the world and help others to create value.
-It's about working together, helping each other and making everyones life easier.
+It's about working together, helping each other and making everyone's life easier.

 ###[Randall Leeds](http://bleeds.info/)
 Open Source means to me that access to literacy is a right rather than a privilege and that even if I choose to sell my labor I never forfeit my right to share the resulting abundance.